August 2025

 U.S. On-Highway Diesel Fuel Prices (dollars per gallon)

-US Retail Diesel Price is currently at $3.775, up from $3.571 last week and $3.769 one year ago.
-This is an increase of 5.71% from the previous week and 0.159% from one year ago.
+The US Retail Diesel Price is currently at $3.708, down from $3.713 last week and up from $3.651 one year ago.
+This is a decrease of 0.135% from the previous week and an increase of 1.68% from one year ago.
 (EIA)

 Viewers Reviews